Current as of September 2017

 Finding Early Intervention in Your Area

-If you think your baby or toddler needs special help, you should get in touch with the early intervention system in your area.
-Here are suggestions for how to do that.
+If you’re concerned about possible delays in your baby’s development or think your baby or toddler needs special help, you should get in touch with the early intervention system in your area.
+Here are two suggestions for how to do that.

 Keep track of info.